 “Jango?”
 Faith smiled and curled white-blonde hair around her finger.
 “My friend Jilli has a cat named Django.”

 “There are no coincidences.
 Such simultaneity is a message from the Mountain,” said Virgil Jango Skyy.
 “A similar message brought us here today.
 We live on the Islands of Sheridan.
 A trip to Sheridan, Wyoming was inevitable.”

 Faith nodded but turned away.
 She watched a deer bounce over rivers and rocks.
 “I don’t want to burst your bubble but there are lots of Sheridans.
 It’s a common city name, like Springfield.”

 “Wyoming’s Sheridan has the highest elevation.
 Indeed, these mountains represent an admirable effort.”
 He stuck his cane in the grass.
 “But Virgil Blue’s monastery is on the main island of Sheridan and I swear, it’s twice the height.
 You can’t see its peak.”

 “Is that where the birds live?”
 Faith leaned on the fence and fished the brochure from her purse.
 She showed him the photo of the little flightless birds.
 “They’re adorable!”

 Jango shivered and stuck a finger in his mouth.

 Faith hid the brochure.
 “Is something wrong?”

 “Those fledglings are sacred,” he said.
 “Their photography is forbidden.
 It’s not your fault; you did not take the picture, and it is superstition in any case.
 But when tourists visit our islands we remind them to photograph anything but the birds.”

 “Gosh, sorry.
 I just have this friend who loves birds.
 Why are they sacred?”

 Jango’s lips found a sideways smile.
 “In Sheridan we tell a story.
-The Biggest Bird birthed the islands and the clouds and taught her people to use island herbs.”
+The Biggest Bird birthed the islands and taught her people to use the island herbs.”